 MHT can reduce the risk of:

-MHT can also improve:
+MHT can improve:

-A recent comprehensive review of evidence on MHT found it is an effective and safe treatment for the relief of menopausal symptoms for healthy women.
-The data showed that MHT had low risks for women aged between 50 and 60 years, but more research is needed to understand how MHT might affect other women’s health issues.
+The results showed that MHT had low risks for women aged between 50 and 60, but more research is needed to understand how MHT might affect other women’s health issues.

 Research shows there are some risks associated with MHT.
 The risks of hormone therapy differ depending on: